sujeilyfonseca/argo-cd/.github/ISSUE_TEMPLATE/enhancement_proposal.md

 ---
 # Summary

-What change you think needs making.
+What change do you think needs making?

 # Motivation

-Please give examples of your use case, e.g. when would you use this.
+Please give examples of your use case, e.g., when would you use this.

 # Proposal